ppetrovtv/pine_script_docs/source/essential/Extended_and_regular_sessions.rst

 .. image:: images/Pine_Extended_Session_Data.png

 Notice that the previous chart's gaps in the script's plot are now filled.
+Also keep in mind that the background coloring on the chart is not produced by the our example scripts;
+it is due to the chart's settings showing extended hours.

 The first argument of the ``tickerid`` function is an exchange prefix ("BATS") and the second argument is a ticker ("AAPL").
 The third argument specifies the type